chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/common/danger-zone.md

   'v0.20 Alpha': [
     '[`!pull`][pull-command] command removed.
 You can now just mention a user to pull them', 'Fixed arrow going off-screen'
+  ],
+  'v0.22 Alpha': [
+    'Minigame can now appear in any rarity',
+    'Round survival bonus now scales with rarity and rebellion bonus', 'Round survival bonuses double with each round'
   ]
 }) }}